 Supervised learning: A process of training a model from input and its corresponding labels.

+Test encoder/decoder for TE: AI/ML model for UE encoder/gNB decoder implemented by TE.

 Two-sided (AI/ML) model: A paired AI/ML Model(s) over which joint inference is performed, where joint inference comprises AI/ML Inference whose inference is performed jointly across the UE and the network, i.e, the first part of inference is firstly performed by UE and then the remaining part is performed by gNB, or vice versa.